vlngf/OilMetagenomesDB/README.md

 All column with 'defined categories' should be validated against `assets/enums/<column>.json`.
-This is to ensure data consistency, e.g. all Dental calculus samples are listed as `dental calculus` (as defined in `assets/enums/<column>.json`).
-This is to ensure data consistency.
+This is to ensure data consistency, e.g. all

 If you wish to a new category, please consult with the [agni-bioinformatics-lab](https://github.com/agni-bioinformatics-lab), and then add it to `assets/enums/<column>.json`.